oracle-quickstart/appstack/usage_instructions.md

  - **Open load balancer's HTTPS port:** By checking this checkbox you agree to make the load balancer subnet public and to open the HTTPS port of the load balancer to the Internet.
    - **Use a reserved IP address:** check this checkbox to use an existing reserved public IP address.
       - **Reserved IP address:** the reserved IP address to use
+   - **Certificate OCID:** certificate for the application URL, this certificate will be added to the load balancer

 By default the load balancer is configured with a minimum and maximum bandwidth of 10Mbps, the health check URL is set to "/" and the status code 200.
 These values can be changed if needed.